oakerekan/altschool-first-semester/readme.md

 ```
 These lines fetch an expense by its ID and title from the ExpenseDatabase.

-Converting ExpenseDatabase to a List of Dictionaries:

-<h2>3.6 Converting ExpenseDatabase to a List of Dictionaries:</h2>
+<h2>3.6 Converting ExpenseDatabase to a dict of Dictionaries:</h2>
 ```python
 print(edb.to_dict())
 ```
-This part of the code prints the ExpenseDatabase converted to a list of dictionaries.
+This part of the code prints the ExpenseDatabase converted to a dictionary of dictionaries.

-Note: The to_dict method is likely designed to convert the ExpenseDatabase contents into a list of dictionaries for easy representation or serialization.
+Note: The to_dict method is likely designed to convert the ExpenseDatabase contents into a dict of dictionaries for easy representation or serialization.

 Overall, the code provides a basic illustration of expense management functionalities using the defined classes.